Therapist. Consultant. Writer. Speaker.

 My title “JD, MA, LMFT” tells you that I am both a lawyer (Juris Doctor) and a Therapist (Licensed Marriage and Family Therapist).
 For thirteen years, I was a trial lawyer in the corporate world.
 I started providing therapy services in 2003.
 Although I no longer practice law, I use the skills and experiences of being both a lawyer and a therapist to help people, families and organizations find better ways to respond to their circumstances.

-Here’s the thing, this mother telling the story, she wasn’t a Reuben Lindh client.
-This mother was my mother.
-I was the boy in the sewer.
-During my teenage years, I turned things around in my life.
+During my later teenage years, I turned things around in my life.
 I found a good foster home.
 I stopped using drugs.
 I went back to High School, graduated with honors.
 I went to college, graduated Summa Cum Laude from the University of Minnesota, then went on to law school and then graduate school.
 Along the way, some of the people I knew ended up in prison, died or both.

 Approach to my work: Confidence About Possibilities for Growth and Healing